-Lesions or tumors of the brain or spinal cord
+- Lesions or tumors of the brain or spinal cord

-Central nervous system infections, such as bacterial meningitis or mumps
+- Central nervous system infections, such as bacterial meningitis or mumps

-Bleeding in the brain from a stroke or head injury
+- Bleeding in the brain from a stroke or head injury

-Other traumatic injury to the brain
+- Other traumatic injury to the brain

 A diagnosis of hydrocephalus is usually based on:

-Your answers to the doctor's questions about signs and symptoms
+- Your answers to the doctor's questions about signs and symptoms

-A general physical
+- A general physical exam

-A neurological exam
+- A neurological exam

 The type of neurological exam will depend on a person's age.
-The neurologist may ask questions and conduct relatively simple tests in the office to judge muscle condition, movement, well-being and how well the senses are functioning.
+The neurologist might ask questions and conduct relatively simple tests in the office to judge muscle condition, movement, well-being and how well the senses are functioning.

-Imaging tests can help diagnose hydrocephalus and identify underlying causes of the symptoms.
-These tests may include:
+Imaging tests that can help diagnose hydrocephalus and identify underlying causes of the symptoms include:

-Magnetic resonance imaging (MRI) uses radio waves and a magnetic field to produce detailed 3D or cross-sectional images of the brain.
+MRI.
+This test uses radio waves and a magnetic field to produce detailed images of the brain.
 This test is painless, but it is noisy and requires lying still.

 MRI scans can show enlarged ventricles caused by excess cerebrospinal fluid.
-They may also be used to identify underlying causes of hydrocephalus or other conditions contributing to the symptoms.
+They can also be used to identify causes of hydrocephalus or other conditions contributing to the symptoms.